aptech/docs/docs/CR-pvPacki.rst

 ::

-    //Define the 'PV' structure
+    // Define the 'PV' structure
     #include pv.sdf

     y = rndn(100,1);
     x = rndn(100,5);

-    //Declare 'p1' as an instance of a 'PV' structure struct PV p1;
+    // Declare 'p1' as an instance of a 'PV' structure struct PV p1;

-    //Initialize 'p1' with default values
+    // Initialize 'p1' with default values
     p1 = pvCreate;

-    //Pack the variables in with a variable name and an index p1 = pvPacki(p1,y,"Y",1);
+    // Pack the variables in with a variable name and an index p1 = pvPacki(p1,y,"Y",1);
     p1 = pvPacki(p1,x,"X",2);